-IF the commodity AND THEN the expected yield not insured under an individual yield or ARH coverage policy (continued) (a) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced; (b) Yields published or used by other USDA programs (e.g., yields used to establish NAP coverage); or (c) Yield information provided by participants in the Cooperative Extension System, or a successor organization that does not include: (i) university yield trial data; or (ii) crop budget reports; and using a zero yield for each year after the insured previously provided yield records for the most recent year(s) within the four years preceding the insurance year for each year the insured produced the commodity, including the lag year.
-(1) has been produced insured's farm ope on the will be based on the average yield ration; and produced on the insured's farm (2) the insured is a car insured; and operation for the four years preceding the insurance period, as determined by the AIP:
+IF the commodity AND THEN the expected yield not insured under an individual yield or ARH coverage policy (continued) (a) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced; (b) Yields published or used by other USDA programs (e.g., yields used to establish NAP coverage); or (c) Yield information provided by participants in the Cooperative Extension System, or a successor organization that does not include: (i) university yield trial data; or (ii) crop budget reports; and (3) using a zero yield for each year after the insured previously provided yield records for the most recent year(s) within the four years preceding the insurance year for each year the insured produced the commodity, including the lag year.
+(1) has been produced on the insured's farm operation; and will be based on the average yield produced on the insured's farm operation for the four years (2) the insured is a carryover insured; and preceding the insurance period, as determined by the AIP:

 IF the commodity AND THEN the expected yield

 is

-not insured under an individual yield or ARH coverage policy (continued) the expected yield of the prior year's policy was determined solely using a replacement yield; and (1) using a replacement yield for the years prior to the lag year from the most applicable following sources, for the insured's farm operation:
+not insured under an individual yield or ARH coverage policy (continued) (3) the expected yield of the prior year's policy was determined solely using a replacement yield; and(4) the insured does not provide (1) using a replacement yield for the years prior to the lag year from the most applicable following sources, for the insured's farm operation:

-the insured does not provide yield records for the lag year if the commodity was produced; (a) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced;
+yield records for the lag year if the commodity was produced; (a) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced;

 (b) Yields published or used by other USDA programs (e.g., yields used to establish NAP coverage); or

 (c) Yield information provided by participants in the Cooperative Extension System, or a successor organization that does not include:

 (i) university yield trial data; or

 (ii) crop budget reports; and

 (3) using a zero yield for the lag year.

 IF the commodity AND THEN the expected yield

-is
+is AND THEN the expected yield

-not insured under an individual yield or ARH coverage policy (continued) The insured is not a carryover insured; and the commodity has not been produced on the insured's farm operation; or has been produced and the insured cannot provide any yield records for the production history for most recent years within the four years preceding the insurance year, including the lag year. will be based on the replacement yield, as determined by the AIP, obtained from the most applicable following sources for the insured's farm operation: (1) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced; (2) Yields published or used by other USDA programs (e.g., yields used to establish NAP coverage); or (3) Yield information provided by participants in the Cooperative Extension System, or a successor organization that does not include: (a) university yield trial data; or

-(b) crop budget reports.
+not insured under an individual yield or ARH coverage policy (continued) The insured is not a carryover insured; and the commodity has not been produced on the insured's farm operation; or has been produced and the insured cannot provide any yield records for the production history for most recent years within the four years preceding the insurance year, including the lag year. will be based on the replacement yield, as determined by the AIP, obtained from the most applicable following sources for the insured's farm operation: (1) FCIC published transitional yields in the county or nearest county with similar agronomic conditions to the county where commodity will be produced; (2) Yields published or used by other USDA programs (e.g., yields used to establish NAP coverage); or (3) Yield information provided by participants in the Cooperative Extension System, or a successor organization that does not include: (a) university yield trial data; or (b) crop budget reports.

-an expected yield cannot be will be zero.

-established WIII 00 2010.
+1 established